virtuozzo/cloudscripting-docs/docs/reference/actions.md

 <center>![new-addon](/img/new-addon.png)</center>

-The following example describes the *installAddon* action that is run on the specified *nodeGroup*, targeting an add-on at the *bl* *nodeGroup*.
+The following example describes the *installAddon* action that is run on the specified *nodeGroup*, targeting an add-on at the *bl* node group.
 ``` json
 {
   "installAddon": {